rh-aiservices-bu/grimoire/README.md

 # Prompt Experimentation Tool

-A web application built with PatternFly for experimenting with prompts using Llamastack models.
+A web application built with PatternFly for experimenting with prompts using Llama Stack models.
 This tool allows you to create projects, configure model parameters, experiment with user and system prompts, use template variables, and track your prompt history.

 ## Features

-- **Project Management**: Create and manage multiple projects with different Llamastack configurations
+- **Project Management**: Create and manage multiple projects with different Llama Stack configurations
 - **Prompt Experimentation**: Enter user and system prompts with template variable support
 - **Model Parameters**: Configure temperature, max_len, top_p, and top_k parameters
 - **History Tracking**: View and manage your prompt/response history per project